rockyb/tigerbud-starter/README.md

 amplify --version
 ```

-(At the time of writing the latest version is `v6.3.1`, but the CLI is being frequently updated so you may see a more recent version.)
+(At the time of writing the latest stable version is `v6.4.0`, but the CLI is being frequently updated so you may see a more recent version.)

 You can also simply run: